hakancangunerli/desk-tools/README.md

-# terminal-terminal
+# desk-tools
-simple finance stuff through terminal
+the desktop tools i use for simple day-to-day information

 ## Packages used